opencobra/cobrapy/README.rst

 `downloaded <https://readthedocs.org/projects/cobrapy/downloads/>`_.

 Please use the `Google
 Group <http://groups.google.com/group/cobra-pie>`_ for help.
-When posting questions, please refer to these `StackOverflow guidelines <https://stackoverflow.com/help/how-to-ask>`_.
-You will make our life easier and thus receive better answers!
+By writing a well formulated question, with sufficient detail, you are much more likely to quickly receive a good answer!
+Please refer to these `StackOverflow guidelines <https://stackoverflow.com/help/how-to-ask>`_ on how to ask questions.
-Alternatively, you can use
-`gitter.im <https://gitter.im/opencobra/cobrapy>`_ for quick questions
-and discussions about cobrapy (faster response times).
-Please keep in mind that answers are given on a volunteer basis.
+Alternatively, you can use `gitter.im <https://gitter.im/opencobra/cobrapy>`_ for quick questions and discussions about cobrapy (faster response times).
+Please keep in mind that answers are provided on a volunteer basis.

 More information about opencobra is available at the `website <http://opencobra.github.io/>`_.